jfrog/terraform-provider-artifactory/docs/resources/remote.md

 * `download_direct` - (Optional, Default: false) When set, download requests to this repository will redirect the client to download the artifact directly from the cloud storage provider.
 Available in Enterprise+ and Edge licenses only.
 * `cdn_direct` - (Optional) When set, download requests to this repository will redirect the client to download the artifact directly from AWS CloudFront.
-Applies to Artifactory Cloud Only.
+Available in Enterprise+ and Edge licenses only.